AlessandroAlleAlex/RentalManager/developerGuide.md

 For IDE (such as Andriod Stdio) users, please just press "Run" Button after selecting the platrform(iOS simulator or Andriod emulator)

-Otherwise, please use the following commands in your terminal to run our app:
+Otherwise, please use the following commands in your terminal to run this app:

  ```
 flutter devices